CalebCurranVelasco/Breast-Cancer-Prediction/README.md

 # Breast Cancer Prediction Application using Linear Regression and Streamlit

-This project implements a machine learning model using linear regression to predict whether a breast mass is benign or malignant based on cell nuclei measurements.
-The graphical user interface (GUI) is built using Streamlit, allowing users to modify cell nuclei measurements and observe real-time changes in the model's predictions.
-The GUI also features a radar chart to visualize the input data effectively.
+This project implements a machine learning model using linear regression to predict whether a breast mass is benign or malignant based on cell nuclei measurements to assist medical professionals in diagnosing breast cancer.
+The graphical user interface (GUI) is built using Streamlit, allowing users to modify cell nuclei measurements and observe real-time changes in the model's predicted diagnosis.
+The GUI also features a radar chart to visualize the input data effectively and displays the probability of being benign or malignant.

 ## Streamlit App